 Ours is a relationship that many others cannot understand.
 Just as they say you can't fully know what it is to love a child until you become a parent, it's sometimes true that a person can't fully know what it is to love someone who has died until they have lost someone themselves.
 I think this is why many grieving people feel like their relationship with deceased loved ones isn't validated in broader society.
-So even if they feel psychogically connected they may ask themselves, am I still a mother, brother, sister, son, or daughter?
+So even if they feel psychologically connected, they may ask themselves: Am I still a mother, brother, sister, son, or daughter?

 For these reasons and many others, it seems like death unceremoniously robs people of their titles and thrusts new identities upon them.
 Mothers and fathers become bereaved parents; sons and daughters become orphans; brothers and sisters become only children.
 Identity formation is not something people easily come by to begin with so, for many, this can feel very disorienting.

 I will take what I can get of you and I am grateful for what I have.
-This is not to say that I don't feel robbed and cheated by death at times, especially times like now as we head into Mother’s Day weekend, but I have to remind myself that I am not motherless.
+This is not to say that I don't feel robbed and cheated by death at times, but I have to remind myself that I am not motherless.
 You are still my mother and I am still your daughter and death cannot take that away from me.

 I am still your daughter.
 I still look to you for guidance.
 I still allow the values you taught me to serve as my compass.
 I still read the letters you sent me, cherishing your cursive letters scrawled across the page.
 I still think about you sitting at the piano every time I sit down to play the piano.
-I still pause on old movies when scrolling through the television channels.
+I still pause on the old movies you used to love when scrolling through the television channels.
 I still sing my daughters the songs that you sang to me.
-I still worry too much or, as Dad says, "I borrow trouble”.
+I still worry too much or, as Dad says, "I borrow trouble" just like you always did.
 I still think about you.
 I still talk about you.
 I still need you.

 Many of you reading this may, at times, find yourself questioning whether you are still a mother, son, daughter, father, grandparent, brother, sister, aunt, uncle, best friend, etc. This is totally normal; grief takes a toll on identity and it often takes a long time to understand who you are and how you relate to others in the context of life after loss.